-Do you think it’s possible to travel Thailand with ONLY $10/day ?
+Do you think it’s possible to travel Thailand in a low budget with ONLY $10/day ?
 Have you ever wondered why many people travel there?
 Let me tell you that I have done it with only this much money daily.
 And I will outline how exactly did I do that.
 Ready?
 Here our update of our last trip to Thailand, read here our Thailand travel guide!

 Check out the level of ease in traveling Thailand below!